rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 	room = Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')

-creates a room with:
+creates a room with the following attributes:

 - `id`: 3,
 - `name`: 'Inside building', and
 - `description`: 'You are inside a building, a well house for a large spring.'.

 The `Room` class contains two other methods, one for adding connections and one for checking connections, but you still have to implement them!